webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Options/Modern-Magic-Character-Options.md

 ---
 ## Modern Magic Character Options
 ### Descriptors
-Most of these descriptors are for characters who are or become significantly nonhuman nonhuman; for example, the Dragon descriptor means you’re a four-legged, winged dragon who can breathe flame.
+Most of these descriptors are for characters who are or become significantly nonhuman; for example, the Dragon descriptor means you're a four-legged, winged dragon who can breathe flame.
 These descriptors include suggestions for how to advance or improve your inherent nature as that sort of creature (becoming even more dragonish if you are a Dragon, for example).
 The GM should allow a character with such a descriptor to choose any of these abilities (and any others the GM feels are appropriate for the descriptor) in place of a type ability, either upon advancing to a new tier or selecting them as an other option of character advancement by spending 4 XP.

 #### It’s Only Magic Descriptors
 ##### [[Compendiums/CSRD/en/Descriptors/Chimera|Chimera]], [[Compendiums/CSRD/en/Descriptors/Dragon|Dragon]] , [[Compendiums/CSRD/en/Descriptors/Ghost|Ghost]], [[Hunter|Hunter]], [[Nix|Nix]], [[Sylph|Sylph]], [[Unmagical|Unmagical]]